We meet at 7:30pm on

 Members pay £2.00 per meeting to cover hire costs, etc.

 We also enjoy social occasions such as a Christmas dinner, occasional outings, barbeques and other group events when possible.

-This week the topic is to write a story or poem for children.
-Alternatively, bring a piece of your own work that will take roughly 10 mins to read out.
+This week is a free topic.
+Please bring a piece of your own work that will take roughly 10 mins to read out.
 Or if you just want to sit in and listen, that's fine!
 Visitors welcome.